-DETERMINANT FACTORS IN CLASSIFYING JOBS (cont.)
+RMINANT FACTORS IN CLASSIFYING JOBS (cont.)

-Number, types and level of positions supervised, functions supervised, degree of supervisory authority, e.g. work leader or full supervisor, complexity and diversity of work supervised.
-Supervisory Responsibilities - Difficulty of supervision THE SPOTION STREET - Number and levels supervised - Variety of functions supervised - Full supervisor or a work leader - Diversity of work supervised The extent of the resources for which the employee has responsibility including, but not limited to, human, financial, facilities, material, and information systems. information systems. - Number of employees supervised - Variety of functions supervised - Levels supervised (e.g. professional, technical, administrative, Responsibility for service) Resources - Space managed (e.g. square footage) - Type of space managed (e.g. office, labs, classrooms) - Budget size - Budget sources and amounts (e.g. state, gifts, extramural, contracts & grants, reg fees, income, recharges, etc.) - Complexity of the budget - Amount, kind, discretion on spending, and complexity as determined by number and types of accounts, where and who money comes from.
-Types of verbal and written communications, who you typically communicate with, what information you typically are responsible for communicating and method of delivery.
-Communications - Who do you typically communicate with (e.g. administrative staff, major division heads, and department managers, the Chancellor or Regents)? - What are you communicating about (e.g. routine procedures, diversified procedures, operational policy, long term planning)? - How often do you communicate with the various constituencies (yearly, quarterly, monthly, weekly, daily)?
+Number, types and level of positions supervised, functions supervised,

+degree of supervisory authority, e.g. work leader or full supervisor,

+complexity and diversity of work supervised.

+- Difficulty of supervision

+- Number and levels supervised

+- Variety of functions supervised

+- Full supervisor or a work leader

+- Diversity of work supervised

+The extent of the resources for which the employee has responsibility

+including, but not limited to, human, financial, facilities, material, and

+information systems.

+- Number of employees supervised

+- Variety of functions supervised

+- Levels supervised (e.g. professional, technical, administrative,

+service)

+- Space managed (e.g. square footage)

+- Type of space managed (e.g. office, labs, classrooms)

+- Budget size

+- Budget sources and amounts (e.g. state, gifts, extramural, contracts

+& grants, reg fees, income, recharges, etc.)

+- Complexity of the budget - Amount, kind, discretion on spending,

+and complexity as determined by number and types of accounts, where and who money comes from.

+Types of verbal and written communications, who you typically

+communicate with, what information you typically are responsible for

+communicating and method of delivery.

+communicating and method of delivery.

+- Who do you typically communicate with (e.g. administrative staff,

+major division heads, and department managers, the Chancellor or

+Regents)?

+- What are you communicating about (e.g. routine procedures,

+diversified procedures, operational policy, long term planning)?

+- How often do you communicate with the various constituencies

+(yearly, quarterly, monthly, weekly, daily)?